jbasoo/jamesbasoo/content/blog/theme-switching-ssr-csr.md

 There is also no "auto" mode, to defer to the user's preference at all times instead of remembering their previous choice.

 ## Bonus
 This all came about when I tried adding [cross-document view transitions](https://developer.chrome.com/docs/web-platform/view-transitions#cross-document_view_transitions) and found that the flash was even more jarring than it used to be.
-I also removed `font-display: swap;` from my `@font-face` declarations which makes the flash of unstyled text briefly invisible instead.
+I also changed `font-display: swap;` to `block` in my `@font-face` declarations which makes the flash of unstyled text briefly invisible instead.
 It feels smoother, if a touch slower.

 Going further down the rabbit hole, I realised that [the font I use](https://fontsource.org/fonts/overpass) now has a variable variant, so I swapped that out to reduce requests and overall payload size.